loveencounterflow/intertype/README.md

   but unlike variants, the record type's ISA method will return `true` only when each field's ISA method has returned `true`; testing will stop and return `false` as soon as the first non-conformant field has been encountered, if any.

+  Furthermore, in case the declaration doesn't specify an explicit `$isa` method, `$isa` will implicitly be set to test whether XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

   For example, to declare a `temperature` datatype, one could stipulate: